fobrs/MFC/README.md

  UnsupportedplatParamsAddFloat
  UnsupportedplatParamsAddDouble
  ```
 To test these functions an Active X Control is added (Circ) to test passing floats and doubles on ARM64.
 Open the Aboutbox and click 'Circle Active X control', then click outside the circle.
 Reg free COM is used to load the active X control when running the app.
-The circ.dll file has to be registered in an admin console with <b>regsvr32 circ.dll</b> before Visual Studio shows the control.
+The x86 version of circ.dll file has to be registered in an admin console with <b>regsvr32 circ.dll</b> before Visual Studio shows the control.